Douglas Oakervee: Early life and education

-He was born in 1940 in northwest London and attended Willesden Technical College.
+Oakervee was born in 1940 in northwest London and attended Willesden Technical College.

 Civil engineering projects

+Oakervee first worked as an apprentice joiner on London tower blocks.
+He attended night school to obtain his first engineering qualifications.
+His first management role was supervising construction for Dublin's Grand Canal Tunnel drainage project.

+In 1975, he moved to Hong Kong to work on the development of the MTR underground network.

-In 1991, Oakervee was appointed as project director for the Hong Kong International Airport project, built on a man-made island in the South China Sea.
-Before that he was the chief tunnel engineer on the Hong Kong mass transit railway project.
+In 1982, he founded Oakervee Perrett and Partners, an engineering design and project management company, later one of the key designers of London Underground's Jubilee Line Extension.
+He was the chief tunnel engineer on the Hong Kong mass transit railway project.
 From 2012 to 2014 he was chairman of the company constructing the High Speed 2 (HS2) railway in England.

 HS2 review

 In June 2019, Boris Johnson, then a candidate for the Conservative Party leadership, said he would ask Oakervee to lead a review of the plans for HS2.
 In August, with Johnson now Prime Minister, the review was announced and terms of reference were published by the Department for Transport.
 Work was completed in November but its report – known as the Oakervee Review – was not published until February 2020.
-The report concluded that the original rationale for HS2 was still valid as "there is a need for greater capacity (both more trains on tracks and more seats on trains and reliability on the GB rail network).
+The report concluded that the original rationale for HS2 was still valid as "there is a need for greater capacity (both more trains on tracks and more seats on trains and reliability on the GB rail network)".

 Irish Sea tunnel

 In October 2020, it was announced that Sir Peter Hendy would lead an independent review into the feasibility of various projects designed to improve the UK's infrastructure, among them a potential fixed link between Great Britain and Northern Ireland.
-This could take the form of a bridge (referred to as the Irish Sea Bridge) or a tunnel, and investigation of a potential rail tunnel will be undertaken by Oakervee.
+This could take the form of a bridge (referred to as the Irish Sea Bridge) or a tunnel, and investigation of a potential rail tunnel would be undertaken by Oakervee.
 He observed that the collapse of Flybe had reduced opportunities to fly into Northern Ireland.